rmcgibbo/npcuda-example/README.md

 The extension is a single C++ class which manages the GPU memory and provides methods to call operations on the GPU data.
 This C++ class is wrapped via swig -- effectively exporting this class into python.

+To use this code in your own work, refer to the LICENSE file.

 # instalation

 Requirements